 Tokyo Big Sight - Event space: Ariake

 More than twelve million people a year visit the halls of this huge convention center, which hosts international conferences, trade shows and design festivals.
-The center is accessible by water bus as well as by rail and bus.
+Designed by the architectural firm of AXS Satow and completed in April 1996, the...

 Tokyo International Forum - Notable building: Marunouchi